kolasniwash/kolasniwash.github.io/_posts/2019-10-12-getting-started-with-virtural-environments-some-resources.md

 <img src="http://nicholasjhana.github.io/assets/images/jupyter-kernel-ok.png" alt="" class="full">
 {% endraw %}

-If you find this isn’t happening, check that ipython is installed by calling the conda list - - v command.
+If you find this isn’t happening, check that ipython is installed by calling the ```conda list -- v``` command.
 This command will list all the current packages and their versions installed in the environment.

 {% raw %}
 <img src="http://nicholasjhana.github.io/assets/images/jupyter-kernel-stuck.png" alt="" class="full">